 If the vanity URL has been previously published, then it is still functioning in live until you delete the live version.
-Note that publishing the page from Content Editor will also delete the vanity URL in live.
+Note that publishing the page from the edit mode, will also delete the vanity URL in live.

-It is possible to move a vanity URL in Content Editor (i.e. in “default”) from a source page to a destination page.
+It is possible to move a vanity URL in the edit mode (i.e. in “default”) from a source page to a destination page.
 The vanity URL will point to the source page until the move of the vanity URL is published or until the publication of the destination page.